cobobc/milestone_3_cooking_app/README.md

     *   A heading with relevant information for the user appears (with a hr underneath to give spacing) in the following user interactions with the app:
         *   If a user trying to register enters a username that already exists (top of registration page) - **Oops!
 This username already exists**
         *   If a user trying to register enters an email that already exists (top of registration page) - **Oops!
 This email already exists**
-        *   If a user trying to register enters an email that already exists (top of profile page) - **You have successfully registered!
+        *   If a user successfully registers an account (top of profile page) - **You have successfully registered!
 Happy cooking!**
         *   If a returning user successfully logs in (top of the profile page) - **Welcome, {username}**
         *   If a returning user enters an incorrect password (top of the log in page) - **Incorrect Username and/or Password**
         *   If a returning user enters an incorrect username (top of the log in page) - **Incorrect Username and/or Password**